-RCSI MSc Student, Student, and Medico-legal in Ireland
+RCSI Student in Ireland

 Despite the fact that Shane died in an extremely violent manner, the jury at Shane’s inquest rejected a suicide verdict - mainly due to the testimony of Dr David Healy, who testified that SSRI anti-depressants can cause suicide and violence.
 His report is here.

+Neither of these psychiatrists knew Shane.
 He who pays the piper..